 - As a part-time potter, I work in the amazing community clay studio at the Carrboro Arts Center

 - I love singing in my choirs, the United Voices of Praise and the Women’s Singing Circle of Hillsborough.
 Thankfully neither required audition, I sing best in accompaniment of greatness!

 - Linden and I have been taking guitar lesson with the amazing Eric Haugen in Carrboro

 - As a family we enjoy taking tennis lessons every week from Ron Rudin

-- In mid-2007 I left my position as Distance Education Librarian at California State University Fullerton.
-For six years I had the fabulous opportunity to work with some of the best librarians in the business at the Pollak Library who let me try all sort of fun stuff and taught me even more.
+- In mid-2007 I left my position as a librarian at California State University Fullerton.
+For six years I had the fabulous opportunity to work with some of the best librarians in the business at the Pollak Library who let me try all sorts of fun stuff and taught me even more.
 (I miss everyone) .
-Working with the incredibly diverse student population in Southern California taught me new things about our society almost everyday: cultures, languages, accessibility, ethnicity, learning styles, social issues, ethical issues, religious identity, gender identity, and one of the most visible aspects of our students – the ever-changing fashion styles of Southern California youth!
+Working with the incredibly diverse student population in Southern California taught me new things about our society almost everyday: cultures, languages, accessibility, race and ethnicity, learning styles, social issues, ethical issues, religious identity, gender identity, and one of the most visible aspects of our students – the ever-changing fashion styles of Southern California youth!
 If that doesn’t capture the essence of diversity, I don’t know what does.

 - Before Fullerton I worked at the Lexus (division of Toyota) U.S. headquarters in Torrance with the best PR folks in the business – and a got to drive some of the best cars in the business.
 I also got to work with amazing auto journalists from all the car mags, Car & Driver (I know how to pronounce Csaba Csere), AutoWeek, Road & Track – what an education